DanielTakeshi/IL_ROS_HSR/README.md

 **Other pointers**:

-0. For faster data collection, it makes sense to 'cache' the `rollouts_X` files on our solid state drive.
-Copy them to some directory on SSD and then use `--cache_data` when running. *MAKE SURE YOU SET `self.CACHE_PATH` IN THE CONFIGURATION FILE*.
-This will _only_ alter the initial data loading.
-(Update: unfortunately, I've found that this doesn't bring as much of an improvement as I'd like.)
+0. For faster and cleaner data loading for training, it makes sense to 'cache' the `rollouts_X` files.
+This means running the `convert_to_list_cache.py` script.
+This will download and shuffle data from rollouts file, then save them in pickle files (on `/nfs/diskstation`).
+It does everything up to but not including data augmentation.
+Run `--use_cache` on the command line, and *make sure you set `self.CACHE_PATH` in the configuration file*.

 1. Data dimension: we do not use the raw (480,640,3)-sized images, but resize them to (448, 448, 3).
 Then we can do one of the following: